Fall 2023 Tuition and Fees

 Community Leadership Needs-Based Scholarship

 Students newly admitted into the Community Leadership M.P.S. for fall may apply for a needs-based scholarship.
 This scholarship opportunity is intended to support students who lack the resources needed to pay for the program, and are eligible to submit the Free Application for Federal Student Aid (FAFSA).
-We are hopeful that these scholarships will encourage people living and working in the Baltimore area to become students in the program.
-This aspiration honors the vision of the program’s founders to engage, create with, and learn from Baltimore’s residents and their communities.
+We are hopeful that these scholarships will encourage anyone working toward community transformation and social change to become a student in the program.
 The amount of the award varies, and the award may be renewed for an additional semester.

 Eligibility: Students must be admitted into the Community Leadership Master’s Program for fall and may apply in the UMBC Scholarship Retriever by submitting a goals statement, resume, one letter of recommendation, and their FAFSA.

-The scholarship deadline is August 1.
+The scholarship priority deadline is August 1.
 Contact Us for more information.

 Looking for more info?